 By 1980 as Elmer entered his 70s he wanted to retire and wanted his father to retire with him and the family faced the challenge of finding the appropriate ‘next generation’ to carry on business.

 In 1981 “W.E.
-Andress & Son” became “Andress Boat Works” with the purchase of the business by Ed’s granddaughter and her husband, Wendy and Art Merkley.
-They partnered with Wendy’s brother, Dick Johnston, another family boat builder who worked with Elmer and Ed, to carry on the tradition of building and maintaining wooden boats.
+Andress & Son” became “Andress Boat Works” with the purchase of the business by Ed’s granddaughter and husband, Wendy and Art Merkley, and they partnered with Wendy’s brother, Dick Johnston, another family boat builder who worked with Elmer and Ed, to carry on the tradition of building and maintaining wooden boats.
 This next evolution had more focus on the Marina aspect of the business and more docks were added.

 Today Andress Boat Works is proud to be the marina of choice for many families who kept their boats with Ed and many customers are now into the third and fourth generation of dealing with Andress’s.

-Dick Johnston has since retired but he still comes in to help mentor younger folks on caring for the returning wooden boats and runs the occasional water taxi trip.
+Recently Dick Johnston retired but he still comes in to help mentor younger folks on caring for the returning wooden boats and runs the occassional water taxi trip.

-Wendy can be found driving about the river in a 19 ft. day tripper built by W. E. Andress and Son back in 1955 for Mr. Aubrey Hunt.
-Wendy was fortunate to be able to purchase this boat from Linda Hunt-Nelson.
-Since then, Dick has restored the tripper and still helps Wendy keep it in top notch shape.
+Wendy can be found triping about the river in a 19 ft. day tripper built by W. E. Andress and Son back in 1955 for Mr. Aubrey Hunt.
+Wendy was fortunate to be able to purchase this boat from Linda Hunt-Nelson and Dick restored it and still helps Wendy keep it in top notch shape.

-Art and Wendy invite folks to drop by and see the store and the shop, much of which is still the way it was when Ed and Elmer were building boats.
-Although some parts have changed, you can visualize how things might have been 40-50 years ago.
+Art and Wendy invite folks to drop by and see the store and the shop, much of which is still the way it was when Ed and Elmer were building boats, although parts have changed, you can visualize how things might have been 40-50 years ago.